 Etsy is a great place to sell vintage and handmade items, and many collectors and creatives have found a way to make a living selling their wares on the site.
-There, you can find everything from antique furniture to handcrafted jewelry, and it's the perfect place to shop for gifts for your crafty or vintage-obsessed loved ones, or unique home decor items.
-But while mostly everything on Etsy is unique, not everything on Etsy is normal — in fact, some shops are downright weird.
-Here are 12 strange Etsy shops you likely didn't know existed.
+However, users have the freedom to sell almost anything – and it can get weird.
+Here are 14 strange Etsy shops you likely didn't know existed.

 Luna on the MoonCredit: Luna on the Moon/Etsy

 This London-based Etsy shop run by Kristy Fate isn't strange so much as it is quirky.
-In any case, thanks to Luna on the Moon, you can banish your boring black handbags to the back of your closet and take your style up a few (weird) notches.
-With glitter handbags shaped like pigs flying, champagne bottles, fried eggs, cake, storm clouds and crying eyes, there's something sparkly and unique for everyone.
-Fate makes everything by hand, and the resulting products will definitely make you stand out in a crowd.
-Bags start at around $100, and there are other accessories — like brooches, hair clips and keychains — available as well.
+Thanks to Luna on the Moon, you can replace your boring handbags and take your style up a few (weird) notches.
+With glitter handbags in various shapes, from flying pigs to fried eggs, there's something unique for everyone.
+Fate makes each product by hand, and the bags start at around $100.
+There are other accessories — like brooches, hair clips and keychains — available as well.

 Wild Things, Inc.Credit: Wild Things, Inc./Etsy